iiasa/message-ix-models/doc/global/energy/resource/nuclear.rst

 and the GEA levels in :numref:`fig-uran`.
-The conventional categories follow the Red Book cost classes of 40, 80, 130 and 260 USD per kg U, and up to that cost the roughly 16 MtU available in |name|
+The conventional categories follow the Red Book cost classes of 40, 80, 130 and 260 USD per kg U, and up to that cost the roughly 16 MtU available in |MESSAGEix|
 sits inside the spread of the literature curves.
 The unconventional occurrences beyond it are placed at 400 to 600 USD2005 per kg U, above the range covered by the literature curves,